sry19/java5004_teamprojects/hw9/README.md

 ## MVC Design pattern
 Our whole project uses **MVC** design pattern.
 And we seperated them into different packages which can be seen in our UML diagram.

-## The "Option" class used builder
+## The "Option" class uses builder
 For the **Option** class, I used builder pattern as it contains a lot of fields, and most of them are optional.
 Therefore, I applied builder pattern to create a Option.

 ## The "comparators" use "Factory pattern".